Perlman Lung Mechanics Lab

 •Postdoctoral training in pulmonary physiology, Physiology & Cellular Biophysics and Pulmonary Division, Department of Medicine, Columbia University

 Dr. Perlman is interested in understanding the mechanical causes of ventilation-induced lung injury (VILI) and, in particular, in the contribution of surface tension to the development of VILI.
 She is interested in developing new surface-tension lowering therapies for reducing VILI and in translating those therapies to the clinic, to increase the survival of acute lung injury patients.
-Beyond research, Dr. Perlman's activities include teaching an undergraduate fluid mechanics and transport course and a graduate cardiopulmonary mechanics course; directing the Stevens BME Ph.D. program; and serving on a NIH study section.
+Beyond research, Dr. Perlman teaches an undergraduate fluid mechanics and transport course and a graduate cardiopulmonary mechanics course.
+She is an active member of the Respiratory Structure and Function Assembly of the American Throacic Society .

 •B.S., Biomedical Engineering, Arizona State University